 In the state of Ohio, employers generally must purchase workers' compensation insurance to provide coverage for employees.
 This insurance is very important because it covers all workers who get hurt on-the-job, regardless of how the injury happened or whether an employer was responsible in any way for the injury.
 If workers' comp did not exist, employees might be left with big bills for injuries that occurred at work.
 Workers' comp pays for medical bills and provides disability benefits so this type of devastating financial loss does not occur.

 Unfortunately, the requirement to provide workers' compensation insurance only extends to employees.
 A company that hires an independent contractor to do work does not have to purchase workers' comp coverage for the independent contractor.

-When an independent contractor is not covered, this can put the individual in a very bad situation since he won't be able to claim workers' comp benefits.
-He will only be able to recover compensation for losses if he can prove someone was negligent or failed to fulfill safety obligations and caused injury.
+When an independent contractor is not covered, this can put the individual in a very bad situation since he or she won't be able to claim workers' comp benefits.
+He or she will only be able to recover compensation for losses when it can be prove someone was negligent or failed to fulfill safety obligations and caused the injury.
 The injured independent contractor would have to provide this proof in a civil claim to try to obtain damages.

-It is important for anyone who is classified as an "independent contractor" to determine if he was, in fact, correctly classified when a work injury happened.
+It is important for anyone who is classified as an "independent contractor" to determine if he or she was, in fact, correctly classified when a work injury happened.